 John tells us his most challenging lighting situations are theaters.

-“Typically speaking stage lighting burns me every time.
+“Typically speaking, stage lighting burns me every time.
 Stage lighting can be a combination of all temperatures combined in one scene.
 So what will you set as the primary temperature?”

 Most stage lights are tungsten, but not all of them.
-Some theaters may have spotlights that are HMI (Hydrargyrum medium-arc iodide) and are the same temperature as daylight.
+Some theaters may have spotlights that are HMI (Hydrargyrum medium-arc iodide).
+These are the same temperature as daylight.
 You may also find newer LED lights that can be changed to cover much of the spectrum.
 In addition, theatrical lighting can also be colored using thin, heat resistant plastic called gels.
 All of this can play havoc with digital cameras.